Stukent, Inc. Privacy Policy

 YOUR RIGHTS REGARDING YOUR DATA

-Under applicable data protection, privacy, and other laws, you may have certain rights related to your access and control of your Data.
-Such rights may include the following:
+Under applicable data protection, privacy, and other laws, you may have certain rights related to the access and control of your Data.
+These rights may include:

-1. The right to access, correct, update, or request deletion of your Data.
+1. Access, Correction, and Deletion: The right to access, correct, update, or request deletion of your Data.

-2. The right to object to processing or restrict the processing of your Data (Please note that if you exercise this right, it may limit or eliminate our ability to provide you the Services).
+2. Objection or Restriction: The right to object to or restrict the processing of your Data.
+(Please note: Exercising this right may limit or eliminate our ability to provide certain Services.)

-3. The right to request portability of your Data.
+3. Data Portability: The right to request portability of your Data.

-4. The right to opt-out of marketing communications we send you.
-You can exercise this right by clicking the “Unsubscribe” or “Opt-Out” link found in these communications.
+4. Opt-Out of Marketing: The right to opt-out of receiving marketing communications.
+You can exercise this right by clicking the “Unsubscribe” or “Opt-Out” link found in those communications.
+(Note: Email marketing communications are not sent to high school students under any circumstances.)

-5. The right to not be subject to a decision based solely on automated processing, including profiling, known as Automatic Decision Making.
+5. Automated Decision-Making: The right not to be subject to decisions based solely on automated processing, including profiling.

-6. The right to submit a complaint to any applicable regulatory authority about our processing activities.
+6. Regulatory Complaints: The right to submit a complaint to a regulatory authority regarding our data processing practices.

 We may use additional processes to verify your identity before we reveal or destroy any of your Data, including two-factor or two-step authentication measures to ensure we can identify you.